kcrt/ping-monitor/README.md

 ### Key Behaviors
 - Pings occur every 5 seconds at real-world boundaries (0, 5, 10, 15... seconds)
+- DNS resolution is cached for 5 minutes to minimize network overhead
 - Circle colors age over time with gradual fading
 - Statistics are calculated from the last 60 seconds of data
 - UI refreshes at 20 FPS for smooth animations